 Elizabeth Kempe was the daughter of Robert Kempe of Gissing, Weston Flordan, and Mergate Hall, Norfolk (d.1526) and Elizabeth Appleyard (d.c.1473).
 According to her will, she was born at Gissing.
 She was one of Catherine of Aragon’s chamberers and may later have been a lady of the bedchamber.
 She received numerous gifts and grants from the queen.
 In 1519/20, she was given a gown of black broadcloth trimmed in black velvet.
 At Michaelmas 1528, she got three and a half yards of puke cloth with two and a half yards of tawny velvet to line the sleeves and three ells of worsed for a kirtle.
-This grant was repeated for 1531/2, 1535/6, 1537/8, and 1538/9, although it is unclear why.
-She was still with the queen in 1531/2, but Catherine died in 1536, so it is unclear why she was still receiving livery three years later.
+This gift was repeated for 1531/2, 1535/6, 1537/8, and 1538/9.

 MARGARET KEMPE (d.1579)

-Margaret Kempe was the daughter of Edmond Kempe of Ollantigh, Kent and Bridget Style.
-Her father was a wealthy London mercer.
+Margaret Kempe was the daughter of Edmond Kempe of Ollantigh, Kent, a wealthy London mercer, and Bridget Style.
 On May 12, 1542, she married William Dane (1517-September 5, 1573), an ironmonger, who later became a London alderman and served as sheriff in 1569.
 They had no children.
-Margaret continued her husband’s business after his death and when she died she left several charitable bequests in her will, as well as leaving a gold necklace worth £200 to Queen Elizabeth.
-She is best known for having founded a school in Bishop’s Stortford, Hertfordshire, the town where her husband was born, but she also left £2000 to the Company of Ironmongers.
+Margaret continued her husband’s business after his death.
+She left several charitable bequests in her will and also left a gold necklace worth £200 to Queen Elizabeth.
+She is best known for having founded a school in Bishop’s Stortford, Hertfordshire, the town where her husband was born, but she also willed £2000 to the Company of Ironmongers.
 The interest on this bequest was to be used for charity, but £100 was reserved to make loans to young men just starting out in business, with preference given to dealers in linen cloth.
-As matters turned out, the Ironmongers did not actually receive the legacy until 1602 and the school in Bishop’s Stortford took even longer to be founded, but eventually Margaret’s wishes were carried out.
+The Ironmongers did not actually receive this legacy until 1602 and it took even longer for the school in Bishop’s Stortford to be founded, but eventually Margaret’s wishes were carried out.
 She was buried in the parish church of St. Margaret Moses, London.
 Portrait: one said to be from the sixteenth century is at Birchwood High School (formerly Margaret Dane School).

 MARY KEMPE (d.1557)

 Mary Kempe was the daughter of Christopher Kempe (1485-1512) and Mary Guildford (1486-1529).
 Her stepfather was Sir William Hawte (1490-June 1539) and she was raised with two stepsisters.
-One of them, Jane, married Sir Thomas Wyatt the Younger.
+One of them, Jane Hawte, married Sir Thomas Wyatt the Younger.
 Mary was in service with Mary Tudor as early as 1536.
 In 1542/3, she had charge of Mary’s jewels.
-She became a gentlewoman of the Privy Chamber from 1553.
-She died at court.
-She was married to Lawrence Finch or Fynch of “the Moat” and Eastwell, Kent (c.1508-c.1563).
+She married Lawrence Finch or Fynch of “the Moat” and Eastwell, Kent (c.1508-c.1563).
 They do not seem to have had any children.
-In 1553, Mary obtained a license for her brother-in-law and his family to travel overseas but her half sister was pregnant and unable to travel.
-Thus was Sir Thomas Wyatt drawn into rebellion . . . or so goes the story, as told by George Wyatt, Jane’s youngest son.
+She became a gentlewoman of the Privy Chamber in 1553.
+That same year, she obtained a license for her brother-in-law and his family to travel overseas.
+According to George Wyatt, Mary’s sister Jane’s youngest son, Jane was pregnant and unable to travel and because of that, Sir Thomas Wyatt remained in England and was drawn into rebellion.
+Mary Finch died at court.

 see JOAN FERMOR